SpatLyu/SpatLyu/README.md

-- 🔭 I am currently an undergraduate majoring in *Geographic Information Science*(**GIS**) at *Shaanxi Normal University(SNNU)*, while also serving as a visiting student in the *Urban Governance and Design Thrust* at the *Hong Kong University of Science and Technology (Guangzhou)*.
+- 🔭 I am currently an undergraduate majoring in *Geographic Information Science*(**GIS**) at *Shaanxi Normal University(SNNU)*, while also serving as a research assistant at *The Hong Kong Polytechnic University* and *The Hong Kong University of Science and Technology (Guangzhou)*.
 - 🏄‍ My research interests focus on **developing innovative spatial analysis methods** that leverage **spatial relationships**, such as